 Stop new connections to the selected node.

 Waits for the specified period for the connections to drain.
-In DNS traffic, it also waits for the specified TTL period.
+In DNS traffic, it also waits for the specified Time To-Live (TTL) period.

-The node is detached from the cluster, de-provisioned, and then deregistered from Citrix ADM.
+The node is detached from the cluster, deregistered from Citrix ADM, and then de-provisioned from Microsoft Azure.

-After the application is removed, the domain and instance IP addresses are deregistered from Azure traffic manager.
-Then, IP set is deleted.
+When the application is deployed, an IP set is created on clusters in every availability zone.
+Then, the domain and instance IP addresses are registered with the Azure traffic manager or ALB.
+When the application is removed, the domain and instance IP addresses are deregistered from the Azure traffic manager or ALB.
+Then, the IP set is deleted.

 Example autoscaling scenario

 Consider that you have created an Autoscale group named asg_arn in a single availability zone with the following configuration.

 Selected threshold parameters – Memory usage.

 Watch time – 2 minutes.